citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryControllerResponseModel.md

 HasZonableItemDescription returns a boolean if a field has been set.

+### SetZonableItemDescriptionNil

+`func (o *DeliveryControllerResponseModel) SetZonableItemDescriptionNil(b bool)`

+ SetZonableItemDescriptionNil sets the value for ZonableItemDescription to be an explicit nil

+### UnsetZonableItemDescription
+`func (o *DeliveryControllerResponseModel) UnsetZonableItemDescription()`

+UnsetZonableItemDescription ensures that no value is present for ZonableItemDescription, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)